-Wadchée lives with her father and her mother.
-At home, duties include carrying water, gathering firewood and caring for children.
+In her home, Wadchée helps by carrying water, gathering firewood and caring for children.
+She lives with her father and her mother.
 Her father is sometimes employed as a farmer and her mother is sometimes employed as a farmer.
 There are 2 children in the family.

 Because of your sponsorship, Wadchée will have new opportunities to learn and grow physically, mentally, and spiritually.
 Thank you for your concern and prayers.